Skip to content

 --features documents or --features full

-• search_documents needs a build with --features documents (or full).
-The memory_* tools are a separate feature — --features memory (also in full).
-Without the relevant feature the tool dispatches but returns an error.
+• The memory MCP tool’s documents mode needs a build with --features documents (or full).
+The other memory modes (put, get, list, search, delete, audit) are gated on the separate --features memory (also in full).
+Without the relevant feature the tool is advertised but the mode’s body returns an error.

-• Web ingestion (web_scrape, web_crawl, web_map) needs --features crawl.
-When that feature is off these tools are not registered at all.
+• Web ingestion (web modes scrape, crawl, map) needs --features crawl.
+When that feature is off the web tool is not registered at all.

 • Documents must be scanned first: basemind scan with the documents feature extracts and embeds them into .basemind/.